Software-Improvement-Group/sigridci/docs/workflows/best-practices-organization.md

 ## Introduction

 The purpose of this document is to provide concrete and actionable guidelines on how organizations should set themselves up to achieve high-quality software.
 While a lot of material is available on how to organize software development, most of it focusses on speed and alignment and mentions quality only in passing.
-Rather than adding yet another process framework, we identify three different stakeholder groups that are present in almost all organizations and describe what they are expected to do and what they should expect from each other in the quest for quality software.
+Rather than adding yet another process framework, we identify four different stakeholder groups that are present in almost all organizations and describe what they are expected to do and what they should expect from each other in the quest for quality software.
 Our aim is for this to be complementary to existing process frameworks and we illustrate this for a couple of well-known ones.

-## Three stakeholder groups in a hybrid model
+## Four stakeholder groups in a hybrid model

 Typically, nobody in an organization is opposed to building quality software.
 Rather, investing in software quality often loses out to other topics, typically adding features and fixing bugs.
 The shift that needs to take place is that organization arrive at a way of working that allows for a fair competition to take place between feature work and technical improvements.

-Having consulted with many organizations, we have identified three stakeholder groups that need to be involved to make this shift and achieve high quality software, structurally.
+Having consulted with many organizations, we have identified four stakeholder groups that need to be involved to make this shift and achieve high quality software, structurally.
 These are:
 - Teams
 - Engineering leads
-- The User Organization
+- User representatives
-It is the role of Management to ensure that these stakeholder groups arrive at a way of working that is acceptable to each of them and the organization as a whole.
+- Management

 Making the shift is not just a matter of 'the business should allow us to work on improvements instead of pushing for features'.
 There is a responsibility from teams and engineering leads to properly shape and quantify the work they think needs to be done so a fair assessment can be made.
 Also, teams need to accept the need for standards.
 In areas like security and legal, it is not practical or desirable for individual teams to assume full responsibility for these aspects.